Fit an Approximate Bayesian Confirmatory Factor Analysis Model

 Default prior distributions on different types of parameters, typically the result of a call to

 dpriors().
-See thedpriors()help file for more information.- estimator
+See thedpriors()help file for more information.- marginal_method

 The method for approximating the marginal posterior distributions.
 Options include